Let me share a story that will inspire you. It’s about how a friend of our’s managed to get an interview invitation from McKinsey Singapore.

 As for Joseph, he’s sending me his CV later today.
 I’m going to take a look and see how we can help him.
 A 3% call up rate is pathetic.
 One thing’s for sure – he’s going to be tapping onto his network for “lobangs” a lot more aggressively from now on.

-Like Joseph, if you are not confident with your current CV, get a FREE CV Feedback Session from our team of expert resume consultants and we will help you improve it to increase your interview call back rate.
+Like Joseph, if you are not confident with your current CV, get a FREE CV Feedback Session from our team of expert resume consultants.
+We’ll take a look at your CV and give pointers on areas for improve – free of charge.

-If you found this article on how to interview at McKinsey Singapore, check out the following links:
+If you enjoyed this article on how to interview at McKinsey Singapore, check out the following links: